Topological and dynamical properties of Torelli groups of partitioned surfaces: Introduction

+We remark that this lower bound and upper bounds coincide if the partition $P$ contains only elements of cardinality at most $3$, giving a precise formula for those cases.

-In this paper, we will discuss the least asymptotic translation length of proper normal subgroups of $\Mod(S_g^n)$ on the curve graph.
+Next, we discuss the least asymptotic translation length of proper normal subgroups of $\Mod(S_g^n)$ on the curve graph.
 This is motivated by the action of Torelli group of a closed surface $S_g$ on the curve graph $\C(S_g)$.
 Let $\C(S_g)$ be the \textit{curve graph} of $S_g$ with path metric $d_{\C}(\cdot,\cdot)$, i.e., each edge in $\C(S_g)$ has length 1.
 Let $\ell_{\C}(f)$ be the \textit{asymptotic translation length} of $f \in \Mod(S_g)$ defined by

 where $\alpha$ is an element in $\C(S)$.
 Note that $\ell_{C}(f)$ is independent of the choice of $\alpha$.
 For any $H \subset \Mod(S_g)$, define In \cite{BaikShin18}, the first and second authors proved that